-The European Commission’s humanitarian air service ECHO flight serves secondary routes in the north, thus facilitating the movement of humanitarian workers and provisions to the most inaccessible areas.
-In 2017, ECHO flight transported 6 310 passengers and 3.8 mega tonnes of cargo were transported in Mali in support to humanitarian assistance.
+The European Union’s humanitarian air service, ECHO flight serves secondary routes in the north, thus facilitating the movement of humanitarian workers and provisions to the most inaccessible areas.
+In 2017, ECHO flight transported 6 310 passengers and 3.4 MT of cargo in Mali in support to humanitarian assistance.
 The European Union also financially supports the UN Humanitarian Air Service (UNHAS).

-Assistance also goes to 138 000 Malians who have sought refuge in neighbouring countries such as Mauritania, Niger and Burkina Faso, the provision of shelter, first need items, food rations, water and sanitation, protection, health and nutrition care is being maintained.
+Assistance also goes to 138 000 Malians who have sought refuge in neighbouring countries such as Mauritania, Niger and Burkina Faso.
+Aid focuses on the provision of shelter, first need items, food rations, water and sanitation, protection, health and nutrition care.